-- 4.3 In Northern Ireland a two-tier approach to planning for growth has been adopted, comprising the Regional Development Strategy and Local Development Plan.
+4.3 In Northern Ireland a two-tier approach to planning for growth has been adopted, comprising the Regional Development Strategy and Local Development Plan.
 The Regional Development Strategy 2025 (DRD 2001) introduced a framework for the future physical development of the Region based on urban hubs and clusters, key and link transport corridors and the main gateways of ports and airports.
 Protection and enhancement of the environment allied to the promotion of a strong spatially based economy, a healthy living environment and an inclusive society were an integral part of the drive to achieve balanced growth within the region.
-The Strategy has been reviewed and these themes have been built upon in the RDS 2035 (2012). - 4.4 Spatial Framework Guidance in the RDS 2035 which is aimed at achieving sustainable development, promotes economic development opportunities and population growth in the hubs and clusters.
+The Strategy has been reviewed and these themes have been built upon in the RDS 2035 (2012).

+- 4.4 Spatial Framework Guidance in the RDS 2035 which is aimed at achieving sustainable development, promotes economic development opportunities and population growth in the hubs and clusters.
 For the rural area outside of the main and local hubs, the spatial framework guidance is to sustain the rural communities living in smaller settlements (small towns, villages and small rural settlements) and the open countryside and to improve accessibility for rural communities.
-The RDS recognises that a strong network of smaller towns supported by villages helps to sustain and service the rural community.

-- 4.5 The RDS identifies Enniskillen not only as a hub but also as an interregional gateway to the Republic of Ireland, being only 1 hours' drive to Sligo.
+The RDS recognises that a strong network of smaller towns supported by villages helps to sustain and service the rural community. - 4.5 The RDS identifies Enniskillen not only as a hub but also as an interregional gateway to the Republic of Ireland, being only 1 hours' drive to Sligo.
 Omagh is also identified as a hub, being a major administrative centre and situated on the Western Economic Corridor.
-Unlike other hubs such as Magherafelt, Cookstown and Dungannon, Enniskillen and Omagh are remote from each other so that there is little opportunity to cluster i.e. co-operation and sharing of services. - The RDS does not attempt to specify population growth for each 4.6 Council district but instead applies housing growth indicators (HGIs) which are derived from examining 2012-based NISRA household projections, existing stock, vacancies etc. The previous total requirement in the RDS 2035 for the period 2008-2025 was set at 190,000.
-Fermanagh and Omagh's share of this requirement as provided by the HGIs was 12,900.
-The revised 2012-based HGIs which are calculated for the period 2012-2025, sets a projected new dwelling requirement for Northern Ireland of 94,000.
-Fermanagh and Omagh's share of this figure is 4,500.
-When this is projected to 2030 and adjusted to the 2015-2030 plan period, the Local Development Plan should provide for 5.190 new homes across the council area.
-This is more than sufficient to meet the needs of a growing number of households which is anticipated to increase by some 4,337 over the same period (Table 20).
-Further details of these figures together with the extent of housing land supply will be addressed in Paper 2 Housing. - 4.7 The RDS spatial strategy is implemented at local level by development plans and HGIs for each of the 11 District Councils have been produced as a guide.
+Unlike other hubs such as Magherafelt, Cookstown and Dungannon, Enniskillen and Omagh are remote from each other so that there is little opportunity to cluster i.e. co-operation and sharing of services. - 4.6 The RDS does not attempt to specify population growth for each Council district but instead applies housing growth indicators (HGIs) which are derived from examining 2016-based NISRA household projections, existing stock, vacancies etc. The previous 2012-based HGIs which were calculated for the period 2012-2025, set a projected new dwelling requirement for Fermanagh and Omagh of 4,500.
+When this was projected to 2030 and adjusted to the 2015-2030 plan period, the Local Development Plan was set to provide for 5.190 new homes across the council area.
+This was considered to be more than sufficient to meet the needs of a growing number of households which was anticipated to increase by some 4,337 (NISRA 2012 based household projections) over the same period.
+The HGIs were revised in September 2019 and used the most recently published NISRA 2016based household projections.
+These calculated for the period 2016-2030 (15 years) an HGI of 4,300 - a reduction of 890 dwellings from the projected 5,190 figure presented in the published draft Plan Strategy.
+Further details of these figures together with the extent of housing land supply are addressed in the Housing Update Paper. - 4.7 The RDS spatial strategy is implemented at local level by development plans and HGIs for each of the 11 District Councils have been produced as a guide.
 Under the Planning Act (Northern Ireland) 2011, local development plans must "take account" of the RDS.